MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-deploy.md

 To deploy the SQL resource provider, open a **new** elevated PowerShell window (not PowerShell ISE) and change to the directory where you extracted the SQL resource provider binary files.

 > [!IMPORTANT]
-> We recommend using a new PowerShell window to avoid potential problems caused by PowerShell modules that are already loaded.
-Or you can use clear-azurermcontext to clear the cache before running the update script.
+> We strongly recommend using **Clear-AzureRmContext -Scope CurrentUser** and **Clear-AzureRmContext -Scope Process** to clear the cache before running the update script.

 Run the DeploySqlProvider.ps1 script, which completes the following tasks: